dglava/firefox-dpms/README.md

 * `-c` or `--command-on` to run it when video/audio streams are detected
 * `-o` or `--command-off` to run it when streams stop

-**Note:** The systemd user session must be aware of the DISPLAY environment variable.
-You can uncomment Environment in the provided service file or use a user or global systemd config (DefaultEnvironment).